Performance Evaluations of Signed and Unsigned Noisy Approximate Quantum Fourier Arithmetic: Results and Discussion

 Unlike the 1:1 QFA results, both the 1:2 and 2:2 QFA results provide much more insight regarding the optimal approximation depth.
 Even just considering only the reduction in error garnered by the AQFT in the presence of either 1q- or 2q-gate error, we generally see at least similar levels of performance to the full QFT for depths near $d=\log_2 n$, and frequently a slight improvement.
-One anticipates significantly more benefit on a real machine, where the AQFT's reduction in gate count will also mitigate errors associated with reset, measurement, qubit-connectivity, and other sources of noise.
+One anticipates greater benefit on a real machine, where the AQFT's reduction in gate count will also mitigate errors associated with reset, measurement, qubit-connectivity, and other sources of noise.
 As surmised in \cite{1996barenco}, the quality of results do appear to be somewhat higher near $\log_2 n=3$.
-However, we observe significant variation in the optimal approximation depth between clusters in and between all four plots.
+However, we do observe some variation in the optimal approximation depth between clusters in and between all four plots.
 Depths 2, 3 and 4 are the most common optima, though generally by relatively small margins.
-Even beyond the noise-free simulations, the AQFT at depth 1 generally produces significantly lower quality, supporting how, even at $n=8$, not going to too low an approximation depth is critical to maintaining performance when using the AQFT.
+Even beyond the noise-free simulations, the AQFT at depth 1 generally produces significantly lower quality results, supporting how, even at $n=8$, going to too deep an approximation depth eventually results in a rapid drop in performance.

-Looking now to the QFM results presented in Fig.~\ref{fig_qfm}, we observe several notable similarities and differences with those of the QFA.
-For instance, despite the smaller register sizes occupied by the operands, the much larger circuit sizes required by the QFM results in notably lower success rates than seen in the QFA, even for the 1:1 QFM results.
-We also observe even stronger examples than seen in the QFA results of the 2q-gate error rate being a major limiting factor for performing quantum arithmetic.
-At the same time, while less pronounced than it was in the QFA results, we also observe hints of a similar, more rapid improvement in result quality as the 2q-gate error rate decreases compared to decreased 1q-gate error rates.

-The QFM results also possess some unique features regarding the impact of the AQFT.
-On one hand, an approximation depth of 1 appears to consistently have a negative impact on QFM performance at low gate error rates, much like what was seen in the QFA results.
-On the other hand, at higher gate error rates, the AQFT at the same depth consistently begins to outperform depths 2 and 3, in some cases by margins as large as \textapprox40\%; a far larger improvement than any observed for the QFA.